digital-blueprint/relay-base-course-connector-campusonline-bundle/README.md

 ## Events

-### CourseProviderPostEvent
+### CoursePostEvent

 This event allows you to add additional attributes ("local data") to the `\Dbp\Relay\BaseCourseBundle\Entity\Course` base-entity that you want to be included in responses to `Course` entity requests.
 Event subscribers receive a `\Dbp\Relay\RelayBaseCourseConnectorCampusonlineBundle\Event\CourseProviderPostEvent` instance containing the `Course` base-entity and the course data provided by Campusonline.
-Additional attributes are stored in the `localData`-map of the base-entity.

-For example, create an event subscriber `src/EventSubscriber/CourseProviderSubscriber.php`:
+For example, create an event subscriber `src/EventSubscriber/CourseEventSubscriber.php`:

 ```php
 <?php